Sparsity and Superposition in Mixture of Experts: Demonstrating Superposition

 \subsection{Measuring feature capacity}

 To analyze feature representations across architectures, we compared two fundamental properties of the features: \textit{representation strength} and \textit{interference} with other features.
 We measured the norm of a feature weight vector in an expert $e$ given by $\|W_i^{e}\|$.
 It represents the extent to which a feature is represented within the expert $e$. $\|W_i^{e}\| \approx 1$ if feature $i$ is fully represented in expert $e$ and zero if it is not learned.
-We also calculated the interference of a feature $i$ with other features in expert $e$ by $\sum_{j \neq i} (\hat{W}_i^e \cdot W_j^e)^2$ where $\hat{W}_i^e$ is the unit vector in the direction of $W_i^e$.
+We visualize the interference of a feature $i$ with other features in expert $e$ using the Gram matrix $W^\top W$, where off-diagonal elements represent pairwise interference.

-As shown in Figures \ref{fig:d-bar} and \ref{fig:mod-m-bar}, the dense and the MoE represent roughly the same number of features with similar norms for equal total parameters.
-But the experts in a MoE exhibit far less interference with other features than the dense model as observed in Figures \ref{fig:d-heat} and \ref{fig:mod-m-heat}.
-This demonstrates that the MoEs allocate their representational capacity in a different way than the dense models even though they represent the same number of features with similar representational strength.
+As shown in Figures \ref{fig:d-bar} and \ref{fig:mod-m-bar}, the dense and the MoE represent a comparable number of features (10 vs 8) with similar norms for equal total parameters ($m_{\text{dense}} = \sum m_{\text{experts}} = 6$).
+While the MoE experts exhibit some local superposition (e.g., Expert 0 in Fig \ref{fig:mod-m-heat}), the global interference structure is strictly partitioned.
+Unlike the dense model (Figure \ref{fig:d-heat}, where any feature can interfere with any other, the MoE enforces a block-diagonal structure where features routed to different experts have zero interference.
+This demonstrates that MoEs allocate representational capacity by partitioning the feature space, reducing the global scope of interference.

-We want to understand how MoEs allocate their limited representation capacity differently from the dense model.
+\textbf{Expert Feature Dimensionality.} We want to understand how MoEs allocate their limited representation capacity differently from the dense model.
 We measured feature dimensionality, which represents the ``fraction of a dimension" that a specific feature gets in a model \citep{Elhage2022Toy}.
 For a feature $i$, we define its dimensionality in expert $e$ by